 Netflix gets the upper hand when it comes to original programming.
 They have more originals than you can keep track of.
 It has over 100 original shows and very successful ones too, like Stranger Things, Orange Is The New Black, Narcos, and House of Cards.
 Its library is basically dedicated to originals and it keeps on changing on a monthly basis.
 Netflix continually updates their content and are all about the out with the old and in with the new.
 Hulu, on the other hand, are pretty low on originals.
 However, they did manage to gain fame for the programs they do have, including Harlots and The Looming Tower, as well as upcoming Stephen King meta adaptation Castle Rock and Mindy Kaling’s Four Weddings and a Funeraladaptation.

-For a $40 per month, you can stream 50 top channels including sports and news using Hulu.
+For a monthly payment of 40$, you get to stream the number one channels including sports and news using Hulu.
 The new feature has made this particular streaming service an interesting proposition for cord-cutters who do not want to sacrifice their ability to watch live content.
 Live channels available via Hulu Live TV include ABC, CBS, Fox, ESPN, Disney, Freeform, and CNN.

 Netflix doesn’t seem to have any plans to add a live TV feature anytime soon.
 Netflix CEO Reed Hastings had recently stated “We have so much we want to do in our area, so we’re not trying to copy others, whether that’s linear cable, there’s lots of things we don’t do.
 We don’t do live news, we don’t do live sports.
 But what we do do, we try to do really well.”